Clandestine Blaze|Northern Heritage

-A candid conversation with Mikko Aspa; multi-faceted Finnish counterculture artist and entrepreneur, no doubt known to the readership primarily through his work with Clandestine Blaze and Northern Heritage.
+A conversation with multi-faceted Finnish counterculture artist and entrepreneur Mikko Aspa, no doubt known to the readership primarily through his work with Clandestine Blaze and Northern Heritage.

 – “City of Slaughter” is not a concept album.
-Each track has its own theme, topics which CLANDESTINE BLAZE has from time to time dealt with in slightly different forms.
-The title track speaks of the birthing moment of modern genocide, while “Century Of Firepower” observes the introduction of machine guns to contemporary warfare – instantly stripping concepts such as individual heroism of all value.
-“Archeopsychic Fear” and “Remembrance of a Ruin” deal with specific qualities of the human consciousness, where primal urges collide with conflicting ideals.
+Each track has its own theme; topics CLANDESTINE BLAZE from time to time dealt with in slightly different forms.
+The title track speaks of the birthing moment of modern genocide, while “Century of Firepower” observes the introduction of machine guns to contemporary warfare – instantly stripping concepts such as individual heroism of all value.
+“Archeopsychic Fear” and “Remembrance of a Ruin” deal with specific qualities of the human consciousness where primal urges collide with conflicting ideals.

-Some of the most recent song structures are rather different compared to his older work.
-Mikko adds that the early material was largely written to deliberately sound ’bare bones’.
+Some of the most recent song structures are rather different compared to the older work.
+Mikko says his early material was largely written to sound deliberately ’bare bones’.

 – There were rarely any intentions of writing compelling or catchy songs, but this attitude changed over the years.
 Most of the riffs were composed in a handful of sessions between live gigs in Belgium and Poland.

-– The older material was so simple and monotonous that I doubt its efficacy in any other setting than listening alone, from a record with a specific sound quality.
-Over the years, new material began evolving in ways which might just work in a live setting.
+– The older material was so simple and monotonous that I doubt its efficacy in any other setting than solo-listening from a record with a specific sound quality.
+But over the years, new material began evolving in ways which might just work in a live setting.

-Mikko adds how his purpose was never to create stage-oriented music, but rather something slightly more complex and lively than the ’dead and rotten simplicity’ of the younger days.
+Mikko adds that it was never his intention to create stage-oriented music, but rather something livelier and more complex than the ’dead and rotten simplicity’ of younger days.

-Your stage attire – with the mask and so forth, is this simply to fit in with your live musicians or is there some kind of ego-cleaving philosophy behind it?
+Your stage attire – with the mask and so forth, is this simply to fit in with your live musicians or is there some kind of underlying ego-cleaving purpose?

 – The clothes I wear on stage is how I usually dress.
-That mask has been in use since “Fist of the Northern Destroyer” (third album, 2002) as well as in everything else, from my power electronics band GRUNT to various film projects.
-While used to guard human identity – its function is to reveal, not hide.
+That mask has been in use since “Fist of the Northern Destroyer” (2002) as well as in everything else, from my power electronics band GRUNT to various film projects.
+While used to guard human identity, its real function is not to hide but to reveal.

-Mikko’s backing ensemble, the aforementioned MGŁA, is a prominent Polish black metal band who began their career on his label without a single recording to their name.
-In 2005, they were invited by Northern Heritage to participate on a split album called “Crushing the Holy Trinity” featuring, among others, CLANDESTINE BLAZE and DEATHSPELL OMEGA.
+Mikko’s backing ensemble, MGŁA, is a prominent Polish black metal band who began their career on Northern Heritage without a single recording to their name.
+In 2005, they were invited to participate on a split album called “Crushing the Holy Trinity” featuring, among others, CLANDESTINE BLAZE and DEATHSPELL OMEGA.
 Ten years and three albums later, the collaboration remains intact.

 – I was in touch with M before MGŁA even existed.
-He used to have power electronics and dark ambient projects back in the nineties, and also edited a black metal ‘zine.
+He used to have power electronics and dark ambient projects back in the 90s and also edited a black metal ‘zine.
 I was among the few people to hear his earliest instrumental recordings.

 While the demos in question might not necessarily warrant public release, Mikko detected in them a quality which is now being perfected in MGŁA – what he calls an ’undisputed mastery of eerie melody and atmosphere’.